swaroopch/byte-of-python/about_python.md

 ### Object Oriented

-Python supports procedure-oriented programming as well as object-oriented programming.
+Python supports procedure-oriented programming as well as object-oriented programming (OOP).
 In _procedure-oriented_ languages, the program is built around procedures or functions which are nothing but reusable pieces of programs.
 In _object-oriented_ languages, the program is built around objects which combine data and functionality.
 Python has a very powerful but simplistic way of doing OOP, especially when compared to big languages like C++ or Java.

 ### Extensible